Transition Vision - a Historical & Technical Appraisal of the Alfa Romeo Tipo 33 Stradale Pininfarina P33 Roadster

 Built on chassis 108 (delivered to Pininfarina in the spring of 1968), the P33 Roadster made its international motor show debut at Turin between October 30th and November 10th.

-Designed by Paolo Martin, the soft white wedge successfully mixed flat surfaces with complex curves.
+Designed by Paolo Martin, the P33 Roadster emerged as a transitional soft wedge that successfully mixed flat surfaces with complex curves.

-At the leading edge, a black rubber bumper would have appealed to road safety campaigners but the enormous downforce-inducing canards less so.
+At the leading edge, a black rubber bumper located above a shallow full width intake would have appealed to road safety campaigners - but the enormous downforce-inducing adjustable canards mounted at each corner less so.

 Like several Pininfarina show cars of the era, the half dozen headlights were centrally mounted under an etched perspex cover.

-The P33 Roadster came with a wraparound Speedster-esque windscreen flanked by a tiny pair of butterfly doors.
+Further back, the P33 Roadster featured a wraparound Speedster-esque windscreen flanked by a tiny pair of butterfly doors.
+Down each flank, satin black sills lent a slender profile and matched a similar treatment applied at the rear.

-Mounted amidships was the car’s most dramatic feature: an enormous orange basket-handle spoiler located directly above the engine.
+Mounted amidships was the car’s most dramatic feature: an enormous orange basket-handle roll bar with integrated hydraulically-activated spoiler located directly above the partially exposed two-litre V8 engine.
+Trademark four-leaf clover emblems were added to the side member pylons along with Pininfarina badges on each front fender and an Alfa Romeo badge on the bumper.

-The two single-piece seats were upholstered in orange fabric to match the aerofoil.
+Inside, the two single-piece bucket seats were upholstered in orange fabric.

 Directly behind the space age four-spoke steering wheel was a 10,000rpm tachometer housed in its own projecting binnacle.
-Supplementary gauges were located far away at the leading edge of the windscreen.
+Supplementary gauges were located far away and off to the right at the leading edge of the windscreen.

-Rubber mats were used instead of carpet (there was no roof of any kind).
+Fluted rubber mats were used instead of carpet as there was no roof of any kind.

-Most of the interior surfaces were painted satin black.
+Most of the remaining interior surfaces were painted satin black.

 After its show career was over, Pininfarina removed the P33 Roadster’s bodywork and fitted a new design to chassis 108.